AlgyJr/ios_guides/Understanding-Swift.md

 let greeting: String = sayHello("Bob")
 ```

-Things get a little more interesting when you start to have multiple parameters as Swift has the concept of "external" and "local" parameter names.
+Things get a little more interesting when you start to have multiple parameters as Swift has the concept of **external** and **local** parameter names.
 An external parameter name is used to label arguments passed to a function call.
-A local parameter name is used in the implementation of the function.
+A local parameter name is the name used in the implementation of the function.

 ```swift
 // "to" + "and" are the external parameter names